Blendify/blender-manual/trunk/blender_docs/manual/editors/vse/sequencer/strips/effects/multicam.rst

-In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys, do some fine tuning by selecting the outer handles of two neighboring Multicam for A/B rolling.
+In reality, it boils down to: watch a few seconds to see, what is coming, watch it again and do a rough cut using the number keys, do some fine-tuning by selecting the outer handles of two neighboring Multicam for A/B rolling.